 St Stephen's follows the AfC School Related Weapons or Potential Weapons Incidents Protocol.
 We will inform children's services and the police of any incident involving a weapon or potential weapon.
-Our teachers have the legal power to search pupils without
+Our teachers have the legal power to search pupils without consent for a number of 'prohibited items', including weapons covered in the government's Searching, screening and confiscation guidance.

-St Stephen's recognises that children and young people involved in school-related weapons incidents, including the person displaying the behaviour, are vulnerable.
-St Stephen's will provide support, protection and education to develop a full understanding of the implications of carrying, and/or using, weapons.
+St Stephen's recognises that children and young people involved in school-related weapons incidents, including the person displaying the behaviour, are vulnerable.St Stephen's will provide support, protection and education to develop a full understanding of the implications of carrying, and/or using, weapons.